Automotive Mechanic Salary: $48,456 Average (2026)

 Automotive Mechanics perform a variety of essential duties in their daily work:

-• Stay current with industry trends and best practices
+• Stay current with evolving automotive technology and manufacturer specifications

 Education Requirements